Journey of the Statue of Khui-en-khufu

 You can see here the statue was broken above the knee.
 If you were a researcher, it might be beneficial to know that the statue was initially broken, then repaired after its discovery.

 How do we know this is Khui-en-khufu?
-The hieroglyphs on the base give his name and job title (“inspector of palace attendant”).
-He wears a wig and the kilt around his waist is made of fine linen.
+The hieroglyphs on the base give his name and job title (“inspector of palace attendants”).
+The carved stone shows a fancy wig and a kilt made of fine linen.

 Next, the men took the statue to Harvard Camp, the headquarters for all of the Harvard-MFA excavations in both Egypt and the Sudan.